 The inlet’s location, unique geography and flora means that it has potential historic significance in the pre-Islamic period, dating back to the ancient incense trade and earlier.
 It contains the last remnants of the subtropical deciduous forests that existed in Arabia anciently.
 Currently, however, serious environmental stresses threaten the location, which has yet to be fully explored and documented.

-The Foundation exists, therefore, to facilitate exploration and documentation of Khor Kharfot in its anthropological, archaeological, faunal and botanical aspects so that the history of human occupation is better understood.
-It also acts as an advocate for the protection of the site.
+The Foundation exists, therefore, to help facilitate exploration and documentation of Khor Kharfot in its anthropological, archaeological, faunal and botanical aspects so that the history of human occupation is better understood.
 At all times the most qualified specialists will be utilized and, wherever possible, Omani citizens will be involved in the effort.

 With the generous assistance of Meridian Magazine, the Foundation solicits funds toward that end.
 All donations to the Foundation are tax-exempt under Section 501 (c) (3) of the US Internal Revenue Code of 1986, as amended.